 1. Appropriate Undergarments

 Since you're not sure how the dress will fit, bring along a couple of different bra options, especially a strapless version, to see which one is most comfortable and works best with the dress.
 Keep it plain and simple by sticking to seamless styles and nude hues, since no one wants to see your cheetah-print bra sticking out.
-If the dress has a low or open back, it might even have cups sewn in, but having bra variations will still be helpful, just in case.
+If the dress has a low or open back, it might even have cups sewn in, but having bra variations will still be helpful.

 2. Shoe Options

-The bride may ask you to pick up a special pair of shoes that are a certain style or color, but for now, bring a few different shoe options to try the dress on with.
-That way, you can give her a heads up on what shoes you think work the best while you're trying on bridesmaid dresses.
+The bride may ask you to pick up a special pair of shoes that are a certain style or color, but, for now, bring a few different shoe options to try the dress with.
+That way, you can give her a heads-up on what shoes you think will work best while you're trying on bridesmaid dresses.
 Dresses are usually designed for a 5'10" bridesmaid, so bring shoes with a similar heel height to the ones you might wear on the big day.
 This will determine how much hemming needs to be done or, if you're a bit taller, whether you'll need extra length added to the dress.

-If the bride gifted the bridal party with new earrings or necklaces that she wants her squad to sport on the big day, or if she has a specific jewelry vision already in mind, bring those accessories with you to help visualize the full ensemble while you're trying on the dress.
+If the bride gifted the bridal party with new earrings or necklaces that she wants her squad to sport on the big day or if she has a specific jewelry vision already in mind, bring those accessories with you to help visualize the full ensemble while you're trying on the dress.
 Plus, the bride-to-be will be thrilled knowing that you're on board with her accessory choices.
 Send selfies of the full look, jewelry and all, to get her stamp of approval and earn bridesmaid brownie points.
 "Even if the bride hasn't selected jewelry yet, it's often a good idea to at least wear some fancy earrings to the dress fitting, just to get the look," says Risatti.